nasa/giant/documentation/sphinx/tutorial/camera_calibration.rst

     # a utility for retrieving a list of files using glob patterns
     import glob

-    # the warnings utility for filtering annoying warnings that don't mean things to us right now
-    import warnings

     # A numerical library for performing various math and linear algebra implementations in an efficient manner
     import numpy as np